If you are a fan of Windows 8, Pinterest or Tumblr, you’re going to love Stack.

-You also get demo content, a visual shortcode generator, hundreds of Font Awesome icons, and 37 layered PSD files.
-A great option if you’re all about designed and not too concerned with having a lot of functionality built into the theme.
+You get demo content, a visual shortcode generator, hundreds of Font Awesome icons, and 37 layered PSD files.
+If you're set on having a stunning, one-of-a-kind design for your website, go for STYLISH.

 QuickMetro is a very unique WordPress theme with a metro-style design.

-QuickMetro’s front page is quite different from that of most themes — all there is a set of icons that click through to different pages in the theme.
-Apart from that, there’s no text whatsoever on the home page.
-Although this makes for a very grand and unusual design, in practical applications it might not be so great.
-I’d expect customers that use this theme on their websites to have a very high bounce rate.
+QuickMetro's front page is quite different from that of most themes — all there is a set of icons that click through to different pages in the theme.
+Apart from that, there's no text whatsoever on the home page.
+Although this makes for a very grand and unusual design, in practical application the result may not be so desirable.
+I'd expect customers that use this theme on their websites to have a very high bounce rate.

 One Touch is a premium theme styled after the Windows interface known as Metro.
 The look is clean, modern and light.
 As you may know, the most distinctive design element of any Metro-inspired theme is the tile.
 One Touch includes a tile generator, which allows you to create tiles with ease.
 The tile generator includes a number of customisation options so that you can select the text position, tile colour, whether you want a single or double tile, choose a background image for your tile, and more.